dowsing water, noble minerals, oil/gas fields, geopathic stress using advanced map dowsing

 What diameter of pipe will be used?

 Listen carefully to what your driller says to you... there are two pipes involved in the final installation - a metal pipe, and a plastic inner pipe which slides down inside it.
-This inner pipe needs to be at least 4" wide and must be surrounded by gravel - the metal pipe needs to be at least 6" wide to accommodate all this.
+This inner pipe needs to be at least 4" wide and must be surrounded by gravel. ( This is the way it should be done but not all drillers surround the pipe with gravel as the gravel acts as a filter before it enters the plastic pipe to go into the pump.)
+The metal pipe needs to be at least 6" wide to accommodate all this.
 Any less than this and the speed of your water flow will be sub-optimal.

 Will you use screwed or welded metal pipes?